Control System Plots

 References

 Returns the numerical values of the points in the ramp response plot of a SISO continuous-time system.
 By default, adaptive sampling is used.
-If the user wants to instead get an uniformly sampled response, then adaptive kwarg should be passed False and nb_of_points must be passed as additional kwargs.
-Refer to the parameters of class sympy.plotting.plot.LineOver1DRangeSeries for more details.
+If the user wants to instead get an uniformly sampled response, then adaptive kwarg should be passed False and n must be passed as additional kwargs.
+Refer to the parameters of class sympy.plotting.series.LineOver1DRangeSeries for more details.

 Parameters: